Configuration options for optimal network latency with SAP applications

 For deployments that don't use HANA Large Instances, it's important to provide a reasonably low network latency between the SAP application tier and the DBMS tier.
 To enable such a reasonably low network latency for a limited set of scenarios, an Azure proximity placement group can be defined for such an SAP system.

-- That you require a VM type that is not available under the network spine into which the proximity placement group was assigned to.
+- That you require a VM type that isn't available under the network spine into which the proximity placement group was assigned to.

 The proximity placement group usage that we recommended so far, looks like in this graphic